tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播自适应码率_intl_en.md

 With the adaptive bitrate feature, the playback bitrate of a live stream can change smoothly based on network conditions.
 This ensures a smooth playback experience under changing network conditions.

 ## Notes
-1. After creating a template, you can bind it with a playback domain.
-The template will take effect after 5-10 minutes.
+- After creating a template, you can bind it with a playback domain name.
+The binding takes effect in 5-10 minutes.
-2. A playback domain can be bound with **multiple adaptive bitrate templates**, and an adaptive bitrate template can be bound to **multiple playback domains**.
+- A playback domain can be bound with **multiple adaptive bitrate templates**, and an adaptive bitrate template can be bound to **multiple playback domains**.
-3. Each adaptive bitrate template can have up to 15 streams.
+- Each adaptive bitrate template can have up to 15 streams.
-4. For the adaptive bitrate feature to work, the player needs to support adaptive bitrate.
+- For the adaptive bitrate feature to work, the player needs to support adaptive bitrate.
-5. The GOP for the streams of an adaptive bitrate template must be identical.
+- The GOP for the streams of an adaptive bitrate template must be identical.
-6. The codec for the streams of an adaptive bitrate template must be the same.
+- The codec for the streams of an adaptive bitrate template must be the same.

 ## Creating an Adaptive Bitrate Template
-1. Log in to the CSS console.
-Select **Feature Configuration > Adaptive Bitrate** on the left sidebar.
+1. Log in to the [CSS console](https://console.cloud.tencent.com/live/livestat) and select **Feature Configuration > Adaptive Bitrate** on the left sidebar.
 2. Click **Create template** and complete the following settings:
   - Basic information: The template name and description.
 For details, see [Basic Information](#C_trans_normal).
   - Stream information: See [Stream Information](#C_trans_high).
 3. Click **Add stream** to add a new stream to the template.
-You can add up to 15 streams for each template.
+You can add up to 15 streams for a template.
 4. Click **Save**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/afadb4460bc1e5e275b38785f003158a.png)
 <table id="C_trans_normal">
 <tr><th width="20%">Basic Information</th><th>Required</th><th>Description</th></tr>
 <tr>